babapooja/resume-creator/README.md

 ## Features

 1. User can create their resume by entering the details in the form after visiting the above link.
-User can add their following details in the app to generate their resume-
+User can add their following details in the app to generate their resume -
     - Personal Details
     - Skills
     - Work Experience